 This is not the first time Philadelphia photographer Colin Lenton has worked with Meals on Wheels, a non-profit that provides meals for homebound seniors.
 Around 2016 he was brought on for the first time and has spent four or five days shooting for them each year since.
-He’s now worked with the non-profit in many locations, including the states of Texas, Florida, and California.
-Some of this newest batch actually took place in the same location Colin first worked with Meals—Mercer county, New Jersey.
+He’s now collaborated with the non-profit in many locations, including the states of Texas, Florida, and California, while his latest actually took place in the same location Colin first worked with Meals: Mercer county, New Jersey.

 Since COVID, the shots for Meals on Wheels have new obstructions.
 Not being able to go into the seniors’ homes, for example, means that all the pictures of recipients had to be taken through doorways.

 I prefer portraits that are true to the subject and their environment so I don’t like to manipulate or control the scene very much… For me the key to good honest portraiture is connecting with the subject to show as much of their personality or character as possible.

 Along with the cautiously distanced portraits, there are a number of photos of just the homes of the recipients.
 Meals on Wheels asked Colin to take shots like this even before the pandemic, but they seem to carry a new aura given the circumstances.

 The exterior of the home tells a story, it is a glimpse into the age of the home and the subject, their socio-economic status, their decorating style and so much more.
 It was always an important part of the home-bound senior’s story — but now maybe more so than ever.